aarontc/raspbian-f2fs/README.md

 # raspbian-f2fs

-script takes .zip image, and either:
+This script takes a .zip or .img file and either:
-- creates a f2fs sdcard (partition resize on the go, double check the sdcard device name)
+- Writes an F2FS installation directly to an SD card or USB flash device.
+(The root partition is expanded to fill the device during write.)
-- creates a f2fs new image to flash (not resized)
+- Creates a new F2FS image that can be flashed just like the original image.

-In either case it boots, further tests are needed.

-I could not find a way to resize the f2fs partition, so the sdcard method is prefered.
+(The root partition will be automatically expanded during first boot.)

+In either case it boots it seems to boot and work well.
+I've been using F2FS in several production Pi's for several months with no issues.

+Syntax: raspbian-f2fs source.zip|img /dev/target|target.img